 My interests focus on early modern cross-cultural diplomacy, maritime history and the history of news.
 My dissertation is a comparative study of how the Dutch Republic, Venice, France, and England developed and maintained their diplomatic networks in seventeenth-century Ottoman Istanbul.

-I grew up in Thessaloniki, Greece, and I received a BA in History from Aristotle University (2014); thereafter, I received an MA in Colonial History (2016) and an MA in Middle Eastern/Turkish Studies (2017), both from Leiden University where I was an Onassis Scholar.
-My published work to date has focused on the ahidnâmes regulating the presence of European traders in the Ottoman Empire; Dutch converts to Islam as intermediaries in the service of the corsairs of Algiers; and the relations between the Dutch Republic and the Knights of Malta.
-My current research project investigates the dissemination of Mediterranean maritime news in Dutch colonial port cities between the 1640s and the 1670s.
+I grew up in Thessaloniki, Greece.
+I hold a BA in History & Archaeology from Aristotle University, an MA in Colonial & Global History and an MA in Middle Eastern & Turkish Studies, both from Leiden University where I was an Onassis Scholar.
+My published work to date has focused on the treaties regulating the presence of Europeans in the Ottoman Empire, Dutch converts to Islam serving as intermediaries in Algiers, and Huguenot trading networks in the Eastern Mediterranean.